A number of limitations exist in NDB Cluster with regard to the handling of transactions. These include the following:

 TEXTdata types and that is executed within a transaction, a shared read lock is held on the table for the duration of the transaction—that is, until the transaction is either committed or aborted.

 This issue does not occur for queries that use index or table scans, even against

 For example, consider the table

 CREATE TABLE t ( a INT NOT NULL AUTO_INCREMENT PRIMARY KEY, b INT NOT NULL, c INT NOT NULL, d TEXT, INDEX i(b), UNIQUE KEY u(c) ) ENGINE = NDB,

-tcauses a shared read lock, because the first query uses a primary key lookup and the second uses a unique key lookup:
+tcauses a shared read lock, because it uses a unique key lookup: